dajuly20/node-red-contrib-pylips-philips-tv-control/README.md

 This is NodeRed wrapper for the Python library [eslavnov/pylips](https://github.com/eslavnov/pylips).
 So thanks to eslavnov's great work basically all there was to do is to copy the description over to here.

-As for now, you will need to manually clone pylips into your home folder (~).
-Also for me the standart implementation did not work, this is why I forked the original and made some (for now quick an dirty) changes.
-Mostly I replaced "https" by "http" and changed everything that was the "ssl" port on ealrier models to use the same port as http.
+the pylips repo is cloned (using napa).
+If you need to call it diretly it's down the node_modules dir.
+For me this is ```~/.node-red/node-red-contrib-pylips-philips-tv-control/node_modules/pylips``` (For windows this should be C:\Users\<Username\.node-red\node-red-contrib-pylips-philips-tv-control\node_modules\pylips )

+You need to have python3-pip installed.
+The step ```pip3 install -r pylips/requirements.txt``` should happen automatically but i couldnt test that yet!

+I have changed some things in pylips, to match with my newer Phillips TV. if you have an older one, you might have to clone the original repo and change the "Path" in the node accordingly.

 ```
 cd ~